OnlySlides/Wireshark-Workshop/README.md

 <br />
 <br />

 Example 4.3: pcap contains traffic caused by Swarm protocol.
-Swarm is used to deliver Windows updates from other Windows computers (delivery optimization in system settings) using TCP port 7680 between Windows clients in the same LAN. <br/>
+Swarm is used to deliver Windows updates from other Wins computers (delivery optimization in system settings) using TCP port 7680 between Wins clients in the same LAN. <br/>
 Open pcap > basic+ web filter > 2 TCP SYN segments represent the start of 2 TCP streams > follow first frame's TCP stream > not much data but Swarm protocol is stated in the traffic > comes from both sender and receiver.
 <p align="center">
 TCP SYN frame: <br/>